mph-/lcapy/doc/netlists.rst

 - `noise_model()` Replaces resistors with a series combination of a resistor and a noise voltage source

-- `propagate(T)` Solves circuit to find inductor currents and capacitor voltages at time `T` and creates a new circuit using these values as initial values.
+- `initialize(cct, T)` Sets initial values for reactive components based on the values computed for the circuit `cct` at time `T`.
   This is useful for switching circuits where the circuit topology changes.

 - `replace(name, net)` Replaces the named component.
 For example,